iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 **Framework Doesn't Replace Gameplay Networking Solutions**

 Your game servers will need to run on **uNET **or something else (Forge, Bolt, etc...).
-If you're not sure about something PM me, ask in forum thread or post a question here, in github's issues tab. [**More info**](https://github.com/alvyxaz/barebones-masterserver/wiki/Game-Servers#gameplay-networking)
+If you're not sure about something PM me, ask in forum thread or post a question here, in github's issues tab. [**More info**].
+Framework works with uNET out of the box, but for anything else you'll need to write your own implementations. (https://github.com/alvyxaz/barebones-masterserver/wiki/Game-Servers#gameplay-networking)

 ### If I Use uNET, Does It Mean I Have To Use Unity Services?